Fair Labor Standards Act (FLSA)

 d.
 Total overtime pay for the workweek.

-N. Required Breaks for Nursing Mothers
+N. Support for Breastfeeding Mothers